wkerneck/CaseStudy/README.md

 #### Case Study Questions and Anwsers

-1. Match the data based on the country shortcode.
+<strong>Question 1.</strong> Match the data based on the country shortcode.
 How many of the IDs match?
 Before the merge of the two datasets we had 190 observations in the GPD.csv file.
 In the Fedstats_country.csv file we had a total of 211 observations.<strong>When we tidy up the data (removed the columns, NA's, blanks values in the datasets and merged on the country shortcake 189 observations matched.</strong>

 <br>

-2. Sort the data frame in ascending order by GDP rank (so United States is last).
-What is the 13th country in the resulting data frame?
+<strong>Question 2.</strong> Sort the data frame in ascending order by GDP rank (so United States is last).
+What is the
+13th country in the resulting data frame?